 If you or your organisation want a benefits or money advice training course tailored to your needs, please email Judith Sharples to discuss your requirements [email protected]

-This course is for organisations who signpost, provide information or advise people with health conditions or disabilities.
-Personal Independence Payment (PIP) is gradually replacing Disability Living Allowance and many people need support to claim or to challenge decisions if their benefit is reduced.Read more
+This course is for organisations who signpost, provide information, support or advise people with health conditions or disabilities.
+Personal Independence Payment (PIP), the replacement for Disability Living Allowance for people aged 16 and over, represents a reduction in financial support available to people with disabilities and many people need support to make claims and challenge decisions.Read more